snkashis/android-docs/pages/map-sdk/overview/0_getting_started.md

 While we show how to insert the stable version of the SDK inside your project, you can also use the nightly build/snapshot or the beta version, if one is available.
 Find more information about how to do this inside the projects [Github repo](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android/#readme).

 If your application is close or exceeds the 65k method count limit, you can mitigate this problem by enabling ProGuard inside your application.
 ProGuard directives are included in the Android dependencies to preserve the required classes.
-In addition, you can also shrink the file APK file size by making use of APK splitting.
+You can also shrink the file APK file size by making use of APK splitting.

 #### 1. Add the dependency